Battle Dome: Events

 This was a tiebreaker, usually between the warriors for the right to hold the warrior belt.
 If the top warrior had been less than stellar and a fellow warrior close in the rankings had performed well, but not well enough to win the belt outright, the two warriors would compete in Ultimate Body Slam.
 This game was simply a test of endurance; each player stood on a platform behind a metal disk.
 The disks were then pulled back and slammed into each other at increasing speed until one of the two fell off and lost.

 Warriors

 During the first season, the warriors maintained distinct personalities, similar to professional wrestling characters.
 The warriors competed for the Battledome Belt.
 After each event the warriors were "ranked", according to how well they did in the competition.
 At the end of that day's competition the top ranked warrior received the Battledome Belt.
 The "ranking" was done by the mysterious chairman.
 The chairman supposedly owned the Battledome.
 He was only seen in silhouette wearing a large cowboy hat.
 What little else was known about him is that he was supposedly an older man.
 Karen Ko was supposed to be his trophy wife, and Bobbie Haven his secretary.
-It was Bobbie he would deliver the messages from the chairman to the other warriors and the fans.
+It was Bobbie who would deliver the messages from the chairman to the other warriors and the fans.
 At the start of the second season, the chairman, the standings board, and the Battledome Belt were dropped from the competition.